lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-1-day.md

       stopping at a viewpoint for lunch
   - item: >-
-      After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail.
+      After lunch we will hike another 2 hours through the rainforest, enjoying the 2 waterfalls along the trail.
   - item: >-
       Ending the trail at Meung Anng Village, if time allows we can go and visit the local school.